gabriel-azion/doc-studies-mocks/blogposts/cli-logs/cli-logs.md

 #### Dataflow

 1. The user initiates the process by running the command `azion logs [ cells || http ] --tail`.
-2. The Azion CLI then continuously calls the GraphQL API, each time starting from the timestamp of the last log that was displayed on the screen.
+2. The Azion CLI continuously calls the GraphQL API, each time starting from the timestamp of the last log that was displayed on the screen.
 3. The GraphQL API responds by returning the requested data.
 4. The CLI then processes and interprets this data.
 5. Finally, the logs are returned to the user.
-The user has the option to receive this data in a more readable, beautified format.
+The user can receive this data in a more readable, beautified format.

 ### Responsibilities

-**Azion CLI**: serves as the interface for user interaction and is responsible for formatting and returning the data to the user.
+- **Azion CLI**: serves as the interface for user interaction and is responsible for formatting and returning the data to the user.

-**GraphQL API**: handles the incoming requests (communicates with beholder) and retrieves the requested data.
+- **GraphQL API**: handles the incoming requests (communicates with the beholder) and retrieves the requested data.

 ---